DepressionCenter/MTC-Internal-Tools-and-Automation/PowerAutomate Desktop Flows/Get MCommunity Group Membership/README.md

 # Get MCommunity Group Membership

 ## Description
-This Power Automate Desktop flow shows how to connect to the University of Michigan API Directory (Apigee), how to authentication using OAuth2 Client Credentials, and how to retrieve a list of members from a group using the MCommunityGroups API.
+This Power Automate Desktop flow shows how to connect to the University of Michigan API Directory (Apigee), how to authenticate using OAuth2 Client Credentials, and how to retrieve a list of members from a group using the MCommunityGroups API.